Dileepadari/Dileepadari/README.md

 ---

 ## 🔍 What I'm Up To
-I'm diving deep into **Design Thinking** and enhancing my skills in **coding**.
+I'm diving deep into **Design Thinking** and also enhancing my skills in **coding**.
 I thrive on bringing creative ideas to life and solving complex problems through innovative design and technology.

 ---